 When we are sending off our children to the real world, we need to give them a few tools to help them kick-start their independent life.
 Making investments is one of the essential tools that if they learn how to use, they can easily make their money work for them!

 To put it in simple words, when we work, we earn money, and as a result we can buy goods and essentials.
 However, when we invest our money in something, we are doing the opposite; we are making our invested money work for us.

-There are various methods for investing our money, such as opening an account or even purchasing what we think would be worth more than what it is now in the future.
+There are various methods for making an investment, such as opening an account or even purchasing what we think would be worth more than what it is now in the future.

 How Can We Teach Our Children About Investing?